Generic Name: alirocumab (al-i-ROK-ue-mab) (Subcutaneous route)

 Therapeutic Class: Antihyperlipidemic

-Alirocumab injection is used together with a proper diet and a statin medicine to treat adults with heterozygous familial hypercholesterolemia or atherosclerotic heart problems, who need additional lowering of LDL cholesterol.
+Alirocumab injection is used together with a proper diet and other medicines (eg, ezetimibe, statin medicine) to treat adults with heterozygous familial hypercholesterolemia, who need additional lowering of their bad cholesterol (LDL).
+It is also used to reduce the risk of heart attack, stroke, and unstable angina (chest pain) requiring hospitalization in adults with existing heart or blood vessel disease.
 This medicine is a PCSK9 (proprotein convertase subtilisin kexin type 9) inhibitor.

 This medicine is available only with your doctor's prescription.